Understanding Illinois Motorcycle Helmet Laws

-Illinois is very different from most states, in that, the law does not require motorcycle riders to wear a helmet.
+Illinois is very different from most states in that the law does not require motorcycle riders to wear a helmet.
 Riding a motorcycle gives many people a great sense of freedom.
-In Illinois, there are many who own and ride motorcycles with pride, however without any helmet laws, there are more motorcycle accident injuries in this state compared to states with helmet requirements.
+In Illinois, there are many who own and ride motorcycles with pride; however, without any helmet laws, there are more motorcycle accident injuries in this state compared to states with helmet requirements.
 This is one reason why it's essential to have a personal injury attorney on your side if you are injured while riding a motorcycle.

 History of Illinois Motorcycle Helmet Laws